Trusted WordPress tutorials, when you need them most.

 Cons of MemberPress:

-• While MemberPress offers a free version with basic features to restrict content, the Pro version has much more advanced features like subscription billing, digital downloads, content dripping, and more.
+• While the free version is great for basic content restriction, the Pro version is needed for advanced features like subscription billing, content dripping, and selling digital downloads.

 Pricing: A free MemberPress version is available.
 That said, you can upgrade to MemberPress Pro, starting from $179.50 per year.